-1.6.2 These surveys should be carried out by officers of the Administration.
-The Administration may, however, entrust the surveys either to surveyors nominated for the purpose or to organizations recognized by it.
-In every case the Administration concerned should fully guarantee the completeness and efficiency of the surveys.
+1.6.5.1 The inspection and survey of the units, so far as regards the enforcement of the present regulations and the granting of exemptions therefrom, should be carried out by officers of the Administration.
+The Administration may, however, entrust the inspections and surveys either to surveyors nominated for the purpose or the organizations recognized by it.